festim-dev/FESTIM/docs/source/theory.rst

     :width: 800
     :alt: Idealised potential energy diagram for hydrogen near a surface of an endothermic metal.
 Energy levels are measured from the :math:`\mathrm{H}_2` state

-    Potential energy diagram for hydrogen near a surface of an endothermic metal.
+    Idealised potential energy diagram for hydrogen near a surface of an endothermic metal.
 Energy levels are measured from the :math:`\mathrm{H}_2` state

 The governing equation for surface species is: